aysfzaicmu/Synk/README.md

 # Synk
--A location based music app that uses Qualcomm BLE beacons
+A location based music app that uses Qualcomm BLE beacons.
+For demo, beacons are required.
+These beacons can be confired to the app via gimbal.com